-Poles are used to mount the 5G radios and 4G antennas in pole toppers to optimize performance and concealment options.
+Small cell poles mount the 5G radios and 4G antennas in pole toppers to optimize performance and concealment options.
 The overriding characteristic to consider is flexibility in configuration, so the radios can be positioned optimally (and eventually upgraded) to maximize wireless coverage for that particular site.